 1. Not having a business plan

 The number 1 in our top 10 startup mistakes to avoid is not writing a business plan.
 You can also call it having a poorly written plan.
-Both of these points are one of the most common start-up mistakes you can make.
+Both of these points are some of the most common start-up mistakes you can make.

 If you were traveling somewhere for the first time, you would take a map with you to guide the way.
 If you didn’t have one, you’d potentially never get to your destination!

 You can reduce the risk by creating a business plan before you launch.
 It doesn’t have to belong or be overly formal, as long as it gives you the guidance you need to make the right decisions.
 So, don’t ignore it to cross off one more point from the common startup mistakes list.

 2. Not being able to flex

 Even though you may have written a solid business plan, it’s essential to be able to pivot and change direction where necessary.

 It may be the difference between surviving and being sent to the start-up graveyard.
 Unfortunately, we know a list of startups that ignored this and failed because of such common startup mistakes.

 Even some of the biggest businesses out there have had to adapt and grow with the changing times.
 For example, take Nintendo.
 The company was founded in Japan in 1889 and was originally famous for making playing cards.
 When interest in cards began to decline in the 1970s, the company made a move into video games, which is what it is known and loved for today.

 You can avoid this common startup mistake by being as flexible as possible with your fledgling business.
 If your original plan falls through, what else can you do to make your start-up a success?

 What will your backup plan be?